sydneysunday50-cell/Asessment-task-4---Syna-Singh/README.md

 <h3 > The Ghost Interview</h3 >

 <p >
 The goal of this task was to create a video that showed both technical skill and storytelling, based on a YouTuber searching for ghosts.
+Which I helped record, since I was working in a group.
 </p >

 <p >
 My focus shifted from technical work to emotional impact and audience engagement.
-I worked on pacing, lighting, and sound.
+My group worked on pacing, lighting, and sound.
 </p >

 <p > <b > Strengths:</b > </p >